 Apply at least 15 minutes before exposure.

-Make sure to cover ALL exposed areas including ears, scalp, tops of feet and legs, eyelids, and the LIPS; if you need help to get to hard to reach areas, ask someone.
+Cover ALL exposed areas including ears, scalp, tops of feet and legs, eyelids, and the LIPS; if you need help with hard to reach areas, ask someone.

 Use water-resistant if swimming or sweating.